FUBAR 2: Production

 Filming began in November 2009.
 Early plot ideas regarding Terry and Dean trying to conquer Hollywood were scrapped, in favour of the Fort McMurray storyline.
 Once again the dialogue was heavily improvised, and the budget was "a lot more" than the first film, according to Dowse.

+Awards

+Spence received a Vancouver Film Critics Circle nomination for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2010.

+The film received three Genie Award nominations at the 31st Genie Awards in 2011, for Best Supporting Actress (Hazelton), Best Art Direction/Production Design (Myron Hyrak) and Best Original Song (Spence for "There's No Place Like Christmas").